Buddytheelff/webmapping/Chapter04/readme.md

 ### II.
 Finding Thematic Data

 In Chapter 3, we discussed how to format GeoJSON data, which we also use for your first Leaflet map.
-However, first you need to _find_ spatiotemporal data on a topic that interests you.
+However, first you need to _find_ spatiotemporal data on a topic that interests you or use the dataset privided (a sample dataset of NYC Taxi Pickups).

 Finding data can be one of the most difficult and time-consuming tasks of any mapping project.
 Below are some useful resources for finding data.
 This list is not meant to be exhaustive; many governments, agencies, and non-government organizations maintain their own websites for data access that are not included below.